CLoaKY233/MIST/README.md

 - Mark messages as read/unread or important
 - Batch operations for multiple messages

+### Tasks Integration

+- List all your task lists
+- Create, update and delete task lists
+- Add tasks with titles, notes and due dates
+- Mark tasks as complete
+- Delete tasks when no longer needed

+### Calendar Integration

+- List all available calendars
+- Create new calendar events
+- Update existing events
+- Delete events
+- Search for events by keyword
+- View detailed event information

 ## How MIST Works

-MIST operates as an MCP server that connects AI assistants to note management and Gmail services.
-When an AI assistant receives a user request requiring access to notes or emails, it communicates with MIST using the MCP protocol.
+MIST operates as an MCP server that connects AI assistants to note management, Gmail, Calendar, and Tasks services.
+When an AI assistant receives a user request requiring access to notes, emails, events, or tasks, it communicates with MIST using the MCP protocol.
 MIST then handles the authentication, data retrieval, and actions with the appropriate services, returning structured data back to the AI assistant.

 ```mermaid
 flowchart TB